Mobile phone security: is it safe to use an old phone?

 This risk increases with older mobile phones.
 Android versions released in the past five years (Android 5.0 to 10.0) benefit from enhanced security and privacy measures put in place by Google to give users greater protection, transparency and control over their data.
 However, there is an increased risk to any device that is no longer being supported by security updates.

-If you're still using such a phone, carefully consider the following advice until you upgrade.
+If you're still using such a phone, you should consider upgrading, and carefully consider the following advice until you do.

 In this article:

 Most apps you download will probably be from the official Google Play Store or Apple App Store.
 However, you might find yourself in a situation where you're tempted to shop elsewhere.

 What's the risk?

 Google tests every app before it's allowed into the Play Store – Google's own repository that currently offers a selection of around 3 million apps.

 That should be enough for almost anyone, but you might find yourself tempted to install apps from outside Google Play from time to time.
 It may be for a legitimate reason – the popular game Fortnite and, until recently, Amazon’s Prime Video app had to be 'sideloaded' – the process of allowing apps Google hasn't verified to be installed onto your phone.

 While there's less risk of doing this with apps produced by established developers, the problem with many other unverified apps is that it's often difficult to tell how legitimate they are, or if they could be hiding malware designed to compromise your device.

 There's another notable risk of downloading from unofficial stores – lookalike apps.
 These are created to look exactly like a legitimate app, but are actually copycats that could contain malware or bombard you with advertising.